AbdelrhmanUZaki/KnowledgeNuggets/README.md

 I'm **Abdelrahman Zaki**, an **Associate Information Security Consultant at [ZINAD IT](https://www.linkedin.com/company/zinad-security-and-software-services/)**.

 This is a collection of **concise summaries** on technical topics and courses, designed for **quick learning and easy reference**.

-A cybersecurity practitioner specializing in **penetration testing, vulnerability assessment, secure code review, and application security**.